aernesto/IndieK/docs/roadmap.md

 # Vision

-This is a link to the [VISION.md](https://github.com/aernesto/IndieK/blob/5e8323d09fed119220dab3e7fbe8ec622af0c906/VISION.md) document.
+If you wish to read about my global vision for IndieK, check out the [VISION.md](https://github.com/aernesto/IndieK/blob/5e8323d09fed119220dab3e7fbe8ec622af0c906/VISION.md) document and my [blog](https://adrianblogtech.wordpress.com/).

 # Development

 Core developers as of today are Adrian Radillo and Ernesto Radillo (yes, the latter is the father of the former).

-Disclaimer: Because IndieK is a FOSS, we greatly encourage public debate and discussions about IndieK’s development and design questions.
+**Disclaimer:** Because IndieK is a FOSS, we greatly encourage public debate and discussions about IndieK’s development and design questions.
 However, as head developer of the project, I (the author of this document) make all the final decisions about the IndieK’s official directions of development.
 Of course, I shall always justify my decisions publicly, as best as I can.

 # Needed collaborators